pytroll/pyorbital/doc/source/index.rst

     >>> tle.inclination
     99.043499999999995

-If no path is provided pyorbital first tries to read any local tle files in the directory given by the environment variable TLES.
-If this environment is not set Pyorbital will try get the earth observation TLE files over the internet from celestrak.com.
-Note this downloading if no specific tle file is provided or if the TLES environment variable is not set.
+If no path is provided pyorbital first tries to read any local TLE files in the directory given by the environment variable :envvar:`TLES`.
+If this variable is not set Pyorbital will try get the earth observation TLE files over the internet from celestrak.com.
+Note this downloading only happens if no specific TLE file is provided or if the :envvar:`TLES` environment variable is not set.

 TLE download and database